Robust Representation Learning with Self-Distillation for Domain Generalization: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new method called RRLD for domain generalization.
-Our approach is based on the idea of integrating augmentation-guided self-distillation and intermediate block self-distillation, which uses a transformer network to learn domain-invariant features.
+In this paper, we proposed a novel domain generalization approach called RRLD.
+Our proposed method consists of augmentation-guided self-distillation and intermediate block self-distillation, which uses a transformer network to learn domain-invariant features.
 We evaluated RRLD on three domain generalization datasets and compared its performance to state-of-the-art methods.
-Our results show that RRLD outperforms existing methods, achieving a 2.1\% improvement on PACS and a 2.3\% improvement on Office Home.
+Our results show that RRLD outperforms existing methods, yielding notable improvements of 2.1\% on PACS, 2.3\% on Office Home, and 1.2\% on the Wafer dataset compared to the state-of-the-art methods.
 Our extensive experiments demonstrate the effectiveness of RRLD in achieving robust and accurate generalization performance.
 The proposed method is simple yet effective, and it could be helpful for a wide range of domain generalization tasks.

 {\fontsize{8.5}{10}\selectfont }